bluescan/tacentview/docs/cli.md

 ```
 tacentview -ca --op channel[blend,RGBA,#80808AFF]
 ```
 Blends a grey-blue backgraound into the RGB components of the input images.
 Each pixel's current alpha component is used to determine how much of the backgound to blend-in.
-Since alpha (A) is specified in the channels (2nd argument), the final alpha will be set to what is specified in the background colour (3rd argument) -- in this case FF (255).\
+Since alpha (A) is specified in the channels (2nd argument), the final alpha will be set to what is specified in the background colour (3rd argument) -- in this case FF (255).
+If alpha was not specified the blend still happens but the original alpha will remain unchanged in the output image.\
 \
 \
 **Example 25 - Spread G Channel into R and B**